IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-To select an element using indexing, you need to use the index inside square brackets
+To select an element of an array, you need to use the index inside square brackets:
 ```python
 mix[3]
 ```